-The site is served by Elk Mountain Road, a County maintained road.
-The site is also served by a private on-site driveway that is dirt but generally flat and well maintained.
-Interior roadway improvements are proposed.
-Per Fire Safe Requirements, the project will need to meet the CAL FIRE road standards outlined in Public Resources Codes 4290/4291.
+The site is served by Bachelor Valley Road, a County maintained road.
+The site is also served by a private on-site driveway that is dirt, but generally flat and well maintained.
+Interior roadway improvements are proposed with Fire Safe Requirements, the project will need to meet the CAL FIRE road standards including a hammerhead turnaround.
 The applicant must comply with all building codes prior to construction of any structures.
 There is no pedestrian access to the Project Site.
-The project has adequate access to accommodate the specific use and will be required to maintain and improve the access to be compliant with Public Resources Code 4290/4291.
+The project has adequate access to accommodate the specific use.